Nelson-Gon/manymodelr/cran-comments.md

 Release Summary

 This is a patch release.
 It fixes known issues on the CRAN release.
+It also updates the minimum required R version for compatibiltiy with dependencies.

 ## Test environments

-* local Windows 10 1903 x86_64, R 4.0.0
+* Local MacOS

-* ubuntu 16.04.6 (on Travis), R 3.5.3
+* Windows Latest

-* win-builder (devel, release)
+* Windows Devel

-* Mac OSX Github actions, R 4.0.0
+*

 ## R CMD check results